Buffer ETFs

 KEY TAKEAWAYS

-1. Buffer ETFs can help investors and advisors mitigate risk by targeting a level of downside protection, in exchange for capping upside potential.
+1. Buffer ETFs can help investors and advisors mitigate risk by targeting a level of downside protection, while still maintaining some upside potential.

 3. iShares Buffer ETFs can be used strategically in portfolios to gain exposure to equities, and as a complement to their fixed income or alternatives.
 They can also be used as a tactical trade allowing advisors to pursue higher returns.